-The intermediary market is increasingly important in delivering the Society sales growth and business written through non-direct distribution channels amounted to 89% of the total in 2021 (2020:- 85%).
-The Society will maintain and maximise the potential from the intermediary market, whilst still maintaining a direct sales capability.
+The intermediary market had already become increasingly more important in delivering the Society sales growth and business written through non-direct distribution channels amounted to 92% of the total in 2022 (2021:- 89%).
+This supports the decision above to focus on intermediary distribution only.